run2000/compactbeans/README.md

 API compatibility as much as possible.
 In the simplest case, a package import rename is all that is required.

-Stripped down code base to essentials for smaller footprint, as consistent with compact profile environments.
+Stripped down code base to runtime only for smaller footprint, as consistent with compact profile environments.

+Try and deal with mutability concerns in the FeatureDescriptor classes, so that any mutation of descriptor data is isolated from objects in the BeanInfo cache.

 Drop in to many server-side situations where bean-like properties and events are used.
 Examples:

   * JSP
   * Log4j

-As it turns out, many of these libraries also use properties and property change events internally, so it becomes useful to have the property change event infrastructure for these situations.

 Working assumptions
 -------------------